humzalikhan/humzalikhan.github.io/_pages/about.md

   - /about
   - /about.html
 ---
-I'm a second year MSTP (MD-PhD) student at Stanford University, interested in lymph node biology, spatial proteomics, and clinical immunology.
+I'm a third-year MSTP (MD-PhD) student at Stanford University, in the first year of my PhD in Immunology.
+I work with Prof. Sean Bendall on healthy human lymph node and bone marrow biology using spatial proteomics (MIBI-TOF).

+_Past Work_

 From 2018-2022, I was a volunteer/staff research associate in the Butte laboratory, working on T cell biology and clinical immunology.
 I graduated with my BS from UCLA in Microbiology, Immunology, and Molecular Genetics in December of 2020.
 Quite a mouthful, I know.
 If you want some specifics, they're listed in my CV [here](https://humzalikhan.github.io/cv/).